-Ceilings Visually inspected from floor level. ocinings .
-Plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plastered on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring throughout is of suspended timber construction overlaid in fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and architraves are to timber panel design.
-Kitchen units are built to a range of wall and base type with provide adequate storage space and surface areas.
-Chimney breasts and fireplaces NOT APPLICABLE Internal decorations Visually inspected.
+Skirting and architraves are to timber panel design.
+The kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+The former fireplace has been blocked over with the exception of the living room fireplace which appears to be unutilised.
+Internal decorations Visually inspected.
 Painted and papered throughout.
-Cellars NOT ADDITIONAL F - Cinai S NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars NOT ADDITIONALE Ociiai 3 NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-Olligio Odivoy Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is believed to be direct from the mains and the plumbing where seen is of copper supply pipes and PVC waste pipes.
-Sanitary fittings comprise a two piece suite and shower unit within the shower room.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Water is believed to the direct from the mains.
+The plumbing where seen is of copper supply pipes and PVC waste pipes.
+The sanitary fittings comprise a three piece suite within the bathroom.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system to steel panel radiators with a combi boiler located within the kitchen.
+The property benefits from a gas fired central heating system to steel panelled radiators with the combination boiler located within the utility room/scullery.
 Drainage Drainage covers etc were not lifted.
-Dramage Neither drains nor drainage systems were tested.
-Presumed to main public sewer.
+Neither drains nor drainage systems were tested.
+Presumed to mains public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Smoke alarms noted.
-New smoke alarm standards were introduced in Scotland in
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.